Research, Projects, & Papers

 The National Institute of Health Toolbox – Cognitive Battery was designed to provide researchers and professionals with an effective, accurate, low-cost method of assessing various aspects of cognitive function and cognitive processes.
 While its validity is generally acceptable and above, it is not accurate enough in certain circumstances to be used as a sole measurement.

-Some of these inaccuracies and lack of validity and reliability may also be due in part to shortfalls in the devices or design.
-This literature review examines the body of literature that currently exists and identifies areas that could benefit from further study.
+Some of these inaccuracies and lack of validity and reliability may also be partly due to shortfalls in the devices or design.
+This literature review examines the current body of research and identifies areas that could benefit from further study.

 Find the Document: